 As an author, Mr. Fagen penned the book, Eminent Hipsters, writing about the cultural figures that shaped his artistic sensibility, and offering a look at his college days and a hilarious account of life on the road.
-Known for his literate song lyrics and elaborate arrangements, Fagen proves himself am equally sophisticated author.
+Already known for his literate song lyrics and elaborate arrangements, Fagen proves himself am equally sophisticated author.
 (Top photo from Raph_PH, 2017, CC license)

 MORE Good News on this Date:

 - Thomas Paine published the immensely popular Common Sense pamphlet urging American colonists toward independence (1776)

 - League of Nations held its first meeting and ratified the Treaty of Versailles ending World War I (1920)

 - The first UN General Assembly opened with 51 nations (1946)